 - Have fewer flare-ups or exacerbations

-If you or someone you love suffers from chronic lung disease like COPD, there is hope for rebuilding strength and enjoying a fuller, more active life.
+If you or someone you love suffers from a chronic lung disease like COPD, there is hope for rebuilding strength and enjoying a fuller, more active life.
 Pulmonary rehabilitation programs typically combine education, exercise training, nutrition advice and counseling.
 Get answers to common questions about pulmonary rehabilitation »

 Your body needs oxygen to do everything from digesting food, daily household chores, to going to the grocery store.
-Sometimes with COPD, your breathing becomes restricted so much that the body needs extra oxygen or supplemental oxygen (also called oxygen therapy).
+Sometimes with COPD, you require extra or supplemental oxygen (also called oxygen therapy).
 Learn how supplemental oxygen works and get safety tips »

 Some people with very severe COPD symptoms may have a hard time breathing all of the time.
 In some of these cases, doctors may suggest lung surgery to improve breathing.
 Not everyone is a candidate for lung surgery.
-Understand what should be considered before surgery and the different types types of procedures »
+Understand what should be considered before surgery and the different types of procedures »

 Clinical trials are research studies that test how well new medical approaches work in people.
 Each study answers scientific questions and tries to find better ways to prevent, screen for, diagnose or treat a disease.
 People who take part in clinical trials for COPD have an opportunity to contribute to knowledge of and progress against COPD.
 They also receive up-to-date care from experts.
 Learn how clinical trials work and find a trial near you »

-Complementary therapies refers to the many therapies, philosophies and practices that are not considered conventional or standard in the United States.
+Complementary therapies refer to the many therapies, philosophies and practices that are not considered conventional or standard in the United States.
 Some examples of complementary therapy included massage, yoga and acupuncture.
 These techniques can't treat COPD, but may be able to improve symptoms and quality of life.
 Always discuss these techniques with your care team before you participate »

 Palliative Care and COPD